-- Break the seal of the ballot transfer cases carrying the tabulator counted ballots. - Working with one ballot bag at a time, remove the ballots from the ballot transfer case - ABANDONED Ballots Simply consider abandoned ballots when tying out ballots cast to number checked as voting. - SPOILED Ballots Keep in depository envelope.
-Do nothing with them.
-0 - Follow "Basic Ballot Counting" Instructions above
+- Break the seal of the ballot transfer cases carrying the tabulator counted ballots. - Working with one ballot bag at a time, remove the ballots from the ballot transfer case - o ABANDONED Ballots Simply consider abandoned ballots when reconciling the number of ballots cast to number checked as voting. - o SPOILED Ballots Keep in depository envelope.
+Do nothing with them. - Follow "Basic Ballot Counting" Instructions above